-This virtual reality tour of Anuradhapura, Srilanka is designed to allow the visitors to step inside this UNESCO heritage site from any device, at any time and anywhere.
+The 360-degree virtual reality tour of Anuradhapura, Srilanka is designed to allow the visitors to step inside this UNESCO heritage site from any device, at any time and anywhere.

-Anuradhapura and the city of Polonnaruwa are vitally important “must visit” twin tourist attractions of Sri Lanka Cultural Triangle.
-Anuradhapura, the greatest monastic city of the ancient world that date from the middle of the 5th century B.C. remained the proud seat of the kingdom of Sri Lanka until the 11th century A.D.
+Anuradhapura and the city of Polonnaruwa are vitally important “must visit” twin tourist attractions of the Sri Lanka Cultural Triangle.
+Anuradhapura, the greatest monastic city of the ancient world that dates from the middle of the 5th century B.C. remained the proud seat of the kingdom of Sri Lanka until the 11th century A.D.

 It is believed that from the fourth century BC until the beginning of the 11th century AD it was the capital of the Sinhalese.
 During this period, it remained one of the most stable and durable centers of political power and urban life in South Asia.
 The ancient city, considered sacred to the Buddhist world, is today surrounded by monasteries covering an area of over sixteen square miles.